errbotio/errbot/docs/index.rst

 Errbot
 ======

-*Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools into the conversation.*
+*Errbot is a chatbot, a daemon that connects to your favorite chat service and brings your tools into the conversation.*

 The goal of the project is to make it easy for you to write your own plugins so you